tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * Group 1 - Money senders.
 This group will create and send transactions.

-* Group 2 - Record Keepers in the US.
-This group will be a geographical region of "nodes" in the US.
+* Group 2 - Record Keepers in Canada.
+This group will be a geographical region of "nodes" in Canada.

-* Group 3 - Record Keepers outside the US.
-This group will be a second geographical region of "nodes" in a different country than the US.
+* Group 3 - Record Keepers outside Canada.
+This group will be a second geographical region of "nodes" in a different country than Canada.

 To speed up this activity, organize the three groups before class and let students know which group they belong to by creating some slides or a document to show in the projector during the activity.

 You should create at least two slack channels for this activity, name the channels as follows:

-* RecordKeepersUS
+* RecordKeepersCanada

 * RecordKeepersChina (China is just an example, feel free to choose another country)